RBFraphael/OpenCore-Lenovo-G40-80/README.md

 - USBs
 - Webcam

-Not working or not testes:
+Not working or not tested:
 - Airdrop
 - Dedicated GPU